Catfish: Communication

-Economic importance

-Aquaculture
+Relation to humans

+Food

-Catfish are easy to farm in warm climates, leading to inexpensive and safe food at local grocers.
+Catfish are easy to farm in warm climates and are often sold cheaply by local grocers.
 About 60% of U.S. farm-raised catfish are grown within a 65-mile (100-km) radius of Belzoni, Mississippi.
-Channel catfish (Ictalurus punctatus) supports a $450 million/yr aquaculture industry.
+Channel catfish (Ictalurus punctatus) support a $450 million/yr aquaculture industry.
 The largest producers are located in the Southern United States, including Mississippi, Alabama, and Arkansas.

 Catfish raised in inland tanks or channels are usually considered safe for the environment, since their waste and disease should be contained and not spread to the wild.

 In Asia, many catfish species are important as food.
 Several airbreathing catfish (Clariidae) and shark catfish (Pangasiidae) species are heavily cultured in Africa and Asia.
 Exports of one particular shark catfish species from Vietnam, Pangasius bocourti, have met with pressures from the U.S. catfish industry.
-In 2003, The United States Congress passed a law preventing the imported fish from being labeled as catfish.
-As a result, the Vietnamese exporters of this fish now label their products sold in the U.S. as "basa fish."
+In 2003, the United States Congress passed a law preventing the imported fish from being labeled as catfish, this being the conclusion of the so-called Catfish Dispute.
+As a result, the Vietnamese exporters of this fish now label their products sold in the U.S. as "basa fish".
 Trader Joe's has labeled frozen fillets of Vietnamese Pangasius hypophthalmus as "striper."

-There is a large and growing ornamental fish trade, with hundreds of species of catfish, such as Corydoras and armored suckermouth catfish (often called plecos), being a popular component of many aquaria.
-Other catfish commonly found in the aquarium trade are banjo catfish, talking catfish, and long-whiskered catfish.

-Catfish as food

-Catfish have widely been caught and farmed for food for hundreds of years in Africa, Asia, Europe, and North America.
-Judgments as to the quality and flavor vary, with some food critics considering catfish excellent to eat, while others dismiss them as watery and lacking in flavor.
+Catfish have widely been caught and farmed for food for thousands of years in Africa, Asia, Europe, and North America.
+Opinions of their quality and flavor vary, with some food critics considering catfish excellent and others dismissing them as watery and lacking in flavor.
 Catfish is high in vitamin D. Farm-raised catfish contains low levels of omega-3 fatty acids and a much higher proportion of omega-6 fatty acids.

 In Central Europe, catfish were often viewed as a delicacy to be enjoyed on feast days and holidays.
-Migrants from Europe and Africa to the United States brought along this tradition, and in the Southern United States, catfish is an extremely popular food.
+Migrants from Europe and Africa to the United States brought along this tradition, and in the Southern United States, catfish is extremely popular.

-The most commonly eaten species in the United States are the channel catfish and the blue catfish, both of which are common in the wild and increasingly widely farmed.
-Farm-raised catfish became such a staple of the U.S. diet that President Ronald Reagan established National Catfish Day on June 25, 1987 to recognize "the value of farm-raised catfish."
+The most commonly eaten species in the United States are the channel catfish and the blue catfish, both common in the wild and increasingly widely farmed.
+Farm-raised catfish became such a staple of the U.S. diet that President Ronald Reagan proclaimed National Catfish Day on June 25, 1987, to recognize "the value of farm-raised catfish."

-Catfish is eaten in a variety of ways.
+Catfish is prepared in a variety of ways.
 In Europe, it is often cooked in similar ways to carp, but in the United States it is popularly crumbed with cornmeal and fried.